Paklock/HackRF1/Create-a-simple-app.md

 # Adding functionality

 ## Widgets
 Widgets are the elements that compose the UI of your custom app.
-Widgets are defined inside `firmware\common\ui_widget.hpp.txt`, so in order to be able to use them, you must `#include "ui_widget.hpp"` into your app .hpp file.
+Widgets are defined inside [`firmware\common\ui_widget.hpp`](https://github.com/sharebrained/portapack-hackrf/blob/master/firmware/common/ui_widget.hpp) and widget functions can be found inside [`firmware\common\ui_widget.cpp`](https://github.com/sharebrained/portapack-hackrf/blob/master/firmware/common/ui_widget.cpp).
+In order to be able to use them, you must `#include "ui_widget.hpp"` into your app .hpp file.
 There are different type of widget. here you will find a list of available widget, with their respecting constructor.
-For all the methods available, you should go and see the ui_widget.hpp file.
+For all the methods available, you should go and see the [ui_widget.hpp](https://github.com/sharebrained/portapack-hackrf/blob/master/firmware/common/ui_widget.hpp) file.

 ### Attach a generic widget to you application